 Am I eligible for these services?

-Free legal services are provided to individuals who:
+Free legal services are provided to:

 * The East Bay Community Law Center provides free legal services to eligible East Bay clients.
 Specific service criteria vary by subject matter and change over time, so please contact the office with any specific questions.